 -To make this job easier, use a properly formatted spreadsheet.
 Being properly formatted makes the job easier.
 There are free formatted spreadsheets on my spreadsheet page.

 Cost Estimating is the #1 job for a General Contractor.
 Nothing else comes close.

-You will discover as you explore the Cost to Build Calculator that the difference in cost per square foot is due to many variables, including different types of foundations, roof pitches, quality of building materials, home design, design and number of windows, and so on.
+You will discover as you explore the Cost to Build Calculator that the difference in cost per square foot is due to many variables, including home size, foundations, roof pitches, quality of building materials, home design, and so on.